Skip to main content

 Webinar Grouped Demos VS 1:1 Demo - Some stats

-This waiting had one main goal: filter out people that signed up only out of curiosity, to do a demo only with people that were really willing to pay.
+This waiting had one main goal: filter out people who signed up only out of curiosity, to do a demo only with people who were willing to pay.

-To identify the highly motivated signups, we were inspired by Superhuman closed access onboarding process, which is highly detailed here.
-Basically, the idea is to add a few additional steps post-sign-ups that will scare off unmotivated people, typically a Typeform.
+To identify the highly motivated signups, the Superhuman inspired us closed access onboarding process, which is highly detailed here.
+The idea is to add a few additional steps post-sign-ups that will scare off unmotivated people, typically a Typeform.
 That Typeform also provided information on the account and should be prioritized on not.

-It worked great: 31% of people that had gone through the personal product tour eventually became a client.
+It worked great: 31% of people who had gone through the personal product tour eventually became a client.
 It’s 3x the average conversion rate.
 Great, but it doesn’t scale much!

 Quickly, because of the increase in signups and word of mouth, we were limited in our capacity to onboard.
 It became frustrating :